Best Investment Brokerage Platform for US Stocks 2023

 How can I invest in US stocks?

-You can invest by purchasing the stocks through a brokerage firm.
+You can invest by purchasing the stocks through a brokerage firm via their online brokerage platforms.
 Alternatively, you can invest in ETFs that contains US shares such as the SPDR S&P 500 Trust ETF.

 Is it worth buying 10 shares of a stock?

-Instead of focusing on quantity, you should instead look into the company and the stock price to determine if it is worth owning.
+Instead of focusing on quantity, you should instead look into the company background, company values, and stock prices to determine if it is worth owning.
 That being said, do note that when trading US stocks, you can even trade as little as 1 share.

 Can Singaporeans buy stock in the US?